brendanhaines/eScooterHardware/README.md

 ![t-top.STL orientation](images/t-top_orientation.png)

 t-left.STL and t-right.STL are simply mirrors of eachother.
-They must be printed in the following orientation and support material **should** be used.
+They should be printed in the following orientation and support material **must** be used.

 ![t-left.STL and t-right.STL orientation](images/t-sides_orientation.png)